Ghaziabad assault case: Karnataka HC quashes notice to Twitter India MD

 The High Court described the notice, issued under Section 41A of the Code of Criminal Procedure, as a tool of harassment.
 A notice under this section mandates a person to appear before a police officer.

-Manish Maheshwari, Twitter India’s Managing Director, had filed a writ petition in the High Court challenging the legal notice issued by the Ghaziabad Police.
+Manish Maheshwari, Twitter India’s managing director, had filed a writ petition in the High Court challenging the legal notice issued by the Ghaziabad Police.
 On June 24, the High Court had passed an interim order restraining the police from taking any coercive action against Maheshwari.

-The court on Friday said that the Uttar Pradesh Police issued the notice without ascertaining whether Maheshwari had any control over the contents posted on Twitter.
+The court on Friday said that the Uttar Pradesh Police issued the notice without ascertaining whether Maheshwari had any control over the content posted on Twitter.
+The content is controlled by Twitter Inc, which is based in the United States, and not Twitter India, the court noted, according to Bar and Bench.

+The judge also noted that Maheshwari was not named as an accused in the first information report registered in the case.
 “The respondent [police] has not placed even an iota of material which would prima facie show involvement of the petitioner,” Justice G Narender said in his order.

 The court further observed that the police invoked the provision as an “arm-twisting method” after Maheshwari did not respond to an earlier notice, Bar and Bench reported.